mlloliveira/AgenticPlayground/README.md

   - Show system prompts, full prepared prompts, tool usage, web searches and even *token-level* output.
   - Expose internal reasoning traces (e.g. `<think>...</think>`) for models that support reasoning.
   - Make it easy to inspect *why* an agent replied the way it did.
+  - For vision-capable models, show when and how images are sent, and provide a conceptual ViT-style view of image patching.

 - **Modular by design**
   - Agents, modes and UI blocks are all defined in config and core modules.